 What Is Unoccupied Home Insurance?

-An unoccupied home insurance policy is a special type of insurance product that offers added financial protection against loss or damage of a property that is classified as unoccupied or uninhabited.
+An unoccupied home insurance policy offers added financial protection against loss or damage to a property that is classified as unoccupied or uninhabited.

-While a standard home insurance policy will compensate you against perils like damage from fire, theft, vandalism, or liability when you are either home or away for a short time, it may not offer the same level of protection if you are away from an extended period of time.
+A standard home insurance policy will compensate you against perils like damage from fire, water and flooding, theft, vandalism, or liability when you are either home or away for a short time.
+But your policy won’t offer the same level of protection if you are away for an extended period.

-For instance, if you are gone for a couple of months and a fire breaks out, unoccupied home insurance would cover you when your standard home insurance policy might not.
-You can buy unoccupied home insurance as an add-on or as a separate policy.
+For instance, if you are gone for a couple of months and a fire breaks out, unoccupied home insurance would cover you when your standard home insurance policy likely won’t.
+You can buy unoccupied home insurance as an add-on or separate policy.

-To be classified as “unoccupied,” you would have to be away for an extended period of time, usually from 30 to 90 days.
+To be classified as “unoccupied,” you would have to be away for an extended period, usually from 30 to 90 days.

 Vacant and unoccupied can mean two different things to an insurance company.
 A vacant home is one in which the homeowner has no intention of returning and the furniture has been removed.
 An unoccupied home, on the other hand, means the homeowner has intentions of returning and the property is still adequately furnished for occupancy.

-There are plenty of situations that may pull you out of your home for a long period of time, rendering your home in need of an unoccupied home insurance policy:
+There are plenty of situations where you may need to leave your home for an extended period.
+In this case, you’ll need an unoccupied home insurance policy:

 - Taking an extended holiday to travel